Rabab Abdulhadi

 Rabab Ibrahim Abdulhadi (born 1955) is a Palestinian-born American scholar, activist, educator, editor, and an academic director.
 She is an Associate Professor of Ethnic Studies, Race and Resistance Studies, and the founding Director of Arab and Muslim Ethnicities and Diasporas Studies (AMED) at San Francisco State University (SFSU).
+Colleen Flaherty of Inside Higher Education described her as "a controversial figure in an already controversial field".

 Early life and education

-Rabab Ibrahim Abdulhadi was born in 1955 in Nablus, Palestine, into a Muslim family.
+Rabab Ibrahim Abdulhadi was born in 1955 in Nablus, Jordanian-occupied West Bank, into a Muslim family.

-She received a B.A. degree (1994) in Women's studies from Hunter College; followed by a M.A. degree (1995), M. Phil. degree (1998), and Ph.D.
-(2000) in Sociology, all from Yale University.
+She received a B.A. degree (1994) in women's studies from Hunter College.
+She then completed a M.A. degree (1995), a M. Phil. degree (1998), and a Ph.D.
+(2000) in sociology, all from Yale University.
 Abdulhadi's dissertation, under advisor Michele Dillon, was titled, "Palestinianness in Comparative Perspective: Inclusionary Resistance, Exclusionary Citizenship" (2000).

 Career

-From 2004 to 2006, she served as the founding Director of the Center for Arab American Studies, and as an Associate Professor of Sociology at University of Michigan–Dearborn.
+From 2004 to 2006, she served as the founding Director of the Center for Arab American Studies, and as an associate professor of sociology at University of Michigan–Dearborn.

 In January 2007, she joined the faculty at San Francisco State University.
 Since her hire in 2007, Abdulhadi has been the only faculty within her department, much of which has been supplemented by student research assistants, visiting scholars, and lecturers over the years.
 In 2018, Abdulhadi formally filed a lawsuit and complaints, and has stated she was promised two faculty positions, at her time of hire.

 Abdulhadi has routinely come under fire by Zionist and pro-Israel groups such as the David Horowitz Freedom Center, the AMCHA Initiative, Campus Watch, and the Lawfare Project.
 Posters at SFSU have circulated multiple times, featuring caricatures of Abdulhadi's likeness in derogatory manner, as well as implying Abdulhadi was involved in terrorist organizations.
 In 2017, the SFSU Associated Students, Inc. (ASI), the General Union of Palestinian Students (GUPS), and the Black Student Union (BSU) have stood with Abdulhadi and expressed disappointment in how then-university President Leslie E. Wong, and the on-campus police handled the hate speech.

 In 2017, the mayor of Jerusalem was to give a speech on the SFSU campus, and was met with student protests.
 A group of Jewish students accused the school of encouraging antisemitism, led by Abdulhadi and her "anti-Zionist statements".
+Speaking in support of Abdulhadi, former San Francisco Supervisor Eric Mar stated that such "well-funded campaigns are really harmful to the careers of great community activists and professors like Abdulhadi" and that these actions have a "chilling effect".
 The issue went to court and 2018, a federal judge found no evidence of discrimination.
-This event rekindled the debate of free speech on college campuses, and made national news.
+This event was covered by US national media.